Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 4. **Underdeveloped Collaborative Moments**: While there are collaborative scenes, they often lack detail on how the characters negotiate their differences, which is crucial for character development.

 #### Proposed Enhancements
-1. **Clarify Governance Mechanisms**: Provide detailed descriptions of how decentralized governance will function in practice, including decision-making processes and conflict resolution strategies.
+1. **Clarify Economic Interaction Mechanisms**: Provide detailed descriptions of how economic interactions will function in practice, including decision-making processes and conflict resolution strategies.
-2. **Define Resource Allocation Metrics**: Outline specific metrics and criteria used to assess equitable resource distribution among AI agents.
+2. **Incorporate Emotional Stakes**: Add dialogue that reflects the internal struggles and motivations of Cipher, Isabella, and Marcus during key interactions.
-3. **Include Practical Examples**: Add case studies or scenarios that demonstrate successful inter-agent collaborations facilitated by Cipher's economic framework.
+3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Cipher, Isabella, and Marcus work together to address challenges, emphasizing their evolving relationships.

 ## Objective for chroniqueur Agent